 Counselling gives our young people a safe and confidential space to talk about the things that are troubling them, with a person that is professionally trained to offer support.
 Students can refer themselves to the service, or staff and parents can make a referral to counselling on their behalf, with their consent.
-The counsellor works closely with our two Welfare Support Officers; one for Years 7 to 11 and one for the Sixth Form.
+The counsellors work closely with our two Welfare Support Officers: one for Years 7 to 11 and one for the Sixth Form.
 We also welcome trainee counsellors on placement who work with students, under close supervision.

 Healthy Minds & Healthy Bodies

 Healthy minds and healthy bodies go hand in hand.
 This mindset underpins our planning for both the curriculum and co-curricular programmes.

 All year groups enjoy a double Games afternoon every week, alongside opportunities to take part in activities before and after school.
 Years 7 and 8 have an additional two PE lessons each week, and Year 9 has one.
 In Years 10 and 11, we offer GCSE PE followed by A Level PE or BTEC Sport in Years 12 and 13.
 Depending on their individual choices, it is quite common for students to do up to eight hours of sports and activities every week.

 Students also have access to our onsite gym located within our Sports Centre, coupled with our dining hall offering a healthy menu of meals and snacks, with hot and cold options available, allowing them to replenish their energy levels throughout the day.

 Mindfulness & Wellbeing Activities